 The 2017 World Senior events for men and women in 50+ and 65+ categories is taking place in the same Italian spa town in which it was held in 2015.

 The most prestigious junior event of 2017 is the Open World Junior Championship and the Girls event that accompanies it, open to players ages 20 and below.

 The 4rd and final stage of the 2017 FIDE Grand Prix series that will determine two players for the 2018 Candidates Tournaments.
 Each of the four tournaments is a 9-round Swiss Open with 18 players drawn from the 24 participants.
 Each player is required to play three events.

 The final leg of the 2017 Grand Chess Tour, with the same 10-player classical round-robin and $300,000 prize fund as the Sinquefield Cup.
-The tour regulars Carlsen, Aronian, MVL, So, Nakamura, Caruana, Nepomniachtchi, Karjakin and Anand will be joined by a wild card, while the $150,000 overall Grand Chess Tour prizes will also be decided.
+The tour regulars Carlsen, Aronian, MVL, So, Nakamura, Caruana, Nepomniachtchi, Karjakin and Anand will be joined by wild card Mickey Adams, while the $150,000 overall Grand Chess Tour prizes will also be decided.

 Links: official website

 The final event of the Russian Championships will determine the 2017 Russian Open and Women's Champions.